hapi-server/data-specification/README.md

 http://example.com/hapi/info
 http://example.com/hapi/data
 ```
 The input specification for each endpoint (the request parameters and their allowed values) must be strictly enforced by the server.
-Only the request parameters described below are allowed, and no extensions are permitted.
-If a HAPI server is called with a request parameter that it does not recognize, it is required to throw an error indicating that the request is invalid (via HTTP 400 error – [see below](#http-status-codes)).
-A server that ignored an unknown request parameter would falsely indicate to clients that the request parameter was understood and was taken into account when creating the output.
+If a request URL contains any unrecognized or misspelled request parameters, a HAPI server must respond with an error status. ([See below](#http-status-codes) for more details on how a HAPI server returns status information to clients.)
+A server shall not silently ignore unrecognized request parameters, because this would falsely indicate to clients that the request parameter was understood and was taken into account when creating the output.
+For example, if a server is given a request parameter ```averagingInterval=5s``` (which is not a valid in a HAPI data request), the server must report an error since it will not be doing any averaging.

 All requests to a HAPI server are for retrieving resources and must not change the server state.
 Therefore, all HAPI endpoints must respond only to HTTP GET requests.
 POST requests should result in an error.
 This represents a RESTful approach in which GET requests are restricted to be read-only operations from the server.
 The HAPI specification does not allow any input to the server (which for RESTful services are often implemented using POST requests).